 These cars are the only land and water car in the world.
 Officially known as amphicars, you can ride them at Disney Springs in Orlando, Florida.
-Once upon a time, Disney Springs was the only place in the world where the public can take a ride with a captain.
+Once upon a time, Disney Springs was the only place in America where you could take a ride with a captain.
 Now, you can also ride these iconic cars at Branson Landing, Missouri.

 The idea of an amphibious car was the brainchild of Hans Trippel, a German designer.
 The Amphicar Model 770 debuted in 1961.
-The vehicles were produced in Germany by Quandt Group and available to buy from 1961 to 1968.
-Production stopped in 1965 with a total of 3,878 produced of which 3,046 were imported into the U.S.
+The vehicles were produced in Germany by Quandt Group and were available to buy from 1961 to 1968.
+Production stopped in 1965 with 3,878 produced, of which 3,046 were imported into the U.S.

 By all accounts, amphicars offered subpar performance both on land and water.
 The cars are plagued with poor design and are prone to leaks.
 Most importantly, they were overpriced for their time.
-Our driver Joshua explained that at the time they were priced in the same range as a 1961 Jaguar E-Type and while a very unusual novelty, it could not compete with the luxury cars at the time.
+Our driver Joshua explained that at the time, they were priced in the same range as a 1961 Jaguar E-Type, and during a very unusual novelty, it could not compete with the luxury cars at the time.

 Mike Lewis, an owner said “It’s not a good car and it’s not a good boat, but it does just fine” largely because of modest performance in and out of water.
 Another added, “We like to think of it as the fastest car on the water and fastest boat on the road.”

-I know that this is going to sound crazy, given that we took a ride in the Amphicar.
+I know that this will sound crazy, given that we took a ride in the Amphicar.
 But, when the car splashes into the water, you take a deep breath.
 It’s scary at first.
-It’s at this moment when you start to think about how is this possible, is it safe, does the car leak, will I drown and so on.
+At this moment, you start to think about how this is possible; it is safe, does the car leak, I will drown, and so on.
 Ironically, none of this was a concern pre-launch.
-Thinking about the possibilities we naturally asked if there are any gators.
-A stupid question coming from Floridians.
-Of course, there are.
-We know this but it’s the knee jerk of questions when you ponder safety on a lake in Florida.

-Contrary to many other articles these cars are not owned by Disney, nor was this attraction a Disney idea.
+Contrary to many other articles, Disney’s cars are not owned, nor was this attraction a Disney idea.
 The car collection belongs to the Gibson Restaurant Group.
 The Boathouse is one of the groups’ restaurants, and they lease the location from Disney.
 Steven Schussler is the creative genius behind the idea.
-Schussler has owned several Amphicars and decided that making amphicar rides available would distinguish and highlight the Boathouse.
+Schussler has owned several Amphicars and decided that making amphicar rides available would be distinguishing was to highlight the Boathouse.
 He was right!

 Random Amphicar Facts

-- Four hundred known amphicars exist today, of the 400, approximately 80 of them reside in Europe, the majority of the rest in America.
+Four hundred known amphicars exist today; of the 400, approximately 80 of them reside in Europe.

-Most people have never heard of the amphicar much less ridden in one.
-And, unless you know someone who owns one your only chance to ride is at the Boathouse.
-As you ride, people will watch in awe, everyone takes photos and waves at you.
+Most people have never heard of the amphicar, much less rode in one.
+And, unless you know someone who owns one, your only chance to ride is at the Boathouse.
+As you ride, people will watch in awe; everyone takes photos and wave at you.
 This is an enthralling experience that is worth spending the money on.
-It’s a rare opportunity for anyone one that can only be had a Disney Springs.
 Lastly, eat at the Boathouse.
-They have a fantastic collection of oysters from all over Northern America.
+They have a fantastic collection of Oysters from all over Northern America.

-Looking for more posts on unusual things to do in Florida?
+Looking for more posts on Florida to inspire you?
 Start here: